36at36/36at36/README.md

 - 👋 Hi, I’m @36at36
 - 👀 I’m interested in C# and Cyber Security
-- 🌱 I’m currently learning C# and HTML
+- 🌱 I’m currently learning C# and how to survive coding
 - ⚡ Fun fact: I'm not interesting, sorry

 <!---